-- We encourage all of our children to get involved with the running of their school and provide them with lots of opportunities to show how they can influence decision making giving them a strong voice in the school through school council.
-Have a look at some of our School Council Election pictures.
-The children loved the Secret Ballot!
+- We encourage all of our children to get involved with the running of their school and provide them with lots of opportunities to show how they can influence decision-making, giving them a strong voice in the school especially when deciding which charities to support.
+Our children help as playground buddies with the younger children in school.
+Our KS2 children plan and deliver prayer and liturgy for the younger children.
+They enjoy having the opportunity to decide what the theme of the assembly should be and what message they want the children to understand.

 - Our staff are excellent role models who develop strong, respectful relationships with one another, the children and parents.
 We encourage an open door policy to discuss any concerns and work together to resolve them.